Duterte: 'I had to declare martial law' to fight ISIS in Mindanao

 Extended martial law

-Martial law will be in effect on the Muslim-majority southern Philippines island for 60 days "to suppress lawless violence and rebellion and for public safety," said Abella, according to PNA.
+Martial law will be in effect on the Muslim-majority southern Philippines island for 60 days "to suppress lawless violence and rebellion and for public safety," said Abella, according to the Philippine News Agency.

 Under the 1987 constitution, the president has the ability to place the country under martial law, though Congress has the ability to revoke the proclamation.
 The period should not last more than two months